Queercore: How to Punk a Revolution

 - DOC NYC

 Underscoring the interviews are clips from movies, zines, concerts, and actions iconic to the movement.
-As steeped in the radical queer, anti-capitalist, DIY, and give-no-fucks approach as queercore itself, the movie reveals the perspectives and experiences of bands, moviemakers, writers, and other outsiders, taking audiences inside the creation of the community—and art—so desperately needed by the same queers it encompassed.
-Ultimately 'Queercore: How to Punk a Revolution' is an essential testament to an evolving cultural movement whose place in American heritage has been already cemented.
+Steeped in the radical queer, anti-capitalist, DIY approach as Queercore itself, the film reveals the perspectives and experiences of bands, filmmakers, writers, and other outsiders, delving deep inside the creation of the community -- and its art, that was its oxygen.
+The film is an essential testament to a movement that has cemented its place in Western culture.

 83 Minutes | English.